Kitchen Trends According to the Experts

 The units in this kitchen are Rational Casa in Deep Blue, with Corian worksurface and down-legs on the island.
-As a designer, it is so interesting to see clients make bold statements with colour as the end result is really striking.
+As a designer, it is so interesting to see clients make bold statements with color as the end result is really striking.

-We think the next big trend is going to be centred around healthy living, with a focus on using more eco-friendly and renewable materials in interesting ways.
+We think the next big trend is going to be centered around healthy living, with a focus on using more eco-friendly and renewable materials in interesting ways.
 One way could be removing chemicals from the home and using natural cleaning products and essential oils instead.
 Also, we think we will see lots more people incorporating plants and herbs into the scheme to keep the air clean and food tasting great!

 The kitchen is forever evolving into a reflection of our individual styles and cabinet handles are now becoming much more of a feature.
 This year I predict people moving away from standard stainless-steel handles and making bolder choices by choosing polished brass, antique bronze, matt black or even leather!

-At Hehku, we still find there is a great demand from our clients for open plan living and requests to incorporate cooking into a centralised area, be it part of an island or a peninsula design.
+At Hehku, we still find there is a great demand from our clients for open plan living and requests to incorporate cooking into a centralized area, be it part of an island or a peninsula design.

 The extraction systems required for large open plan areas need to be powerful enough to prevent cooking smells spreading throughout the home.
 Previously, these hoods have been either stainless steel boxes that look like they have been borrowed from an episode of Kitchen Nightmares or worse, a prop from a science fiction movie with no real explanation of why or how it integrates with the rest of your interior design.

-In 2018 we predict we will be asked to combine our kitchen design much more closely with the rest of the open plan area.
+We predict we will be asked to combine our kitchen design much more closely with the rest of the open plan area.
 Matching materials from floors, ceilings and walls, woods, colors and tiles.